+New Book Prize for Senior Scholars.
+Open to senior faculty (40 years of age or older), prize will be awarded for an outstanding book dealing with any aspect of Kant’s philosophy.
 This award represents the capstone of our system of prizes, which includes the Markus Herz Prize for graduate students (started in 2000) and the Wilfrid Sellars Prize for untenured faculty (first awarded in 2010).

 Electronic Newsletter.
 Our quarterly newsletter is now electronic.
 Members can find current and prior issues in the "Members Only" section of the website.

+New Submission Policy for Papers Submitted to NAKS Study Groups.
 Beginning last year, everyone who submits a paper to any of the NAKS Study Groups must be a current member of NAKS.
 This change is modeled on current APA policy, and is meant to help increase the membership of our organization.